Guidance

 What are biometric immigration documents (BID)

 A BID is a document which was introduced in the Immigration (Biometric Registration) Regulations 2008 as one secure and easily verified proof of permission to be in the UK which helps to reduce identity abuse.
-BIDs have been more commonly referred to as biometric residence permits (BRPs), which is a physical document, but since the 1 July 2021 they can also be issued in electronic form (eVisas).
+In the past, BIDs have been more commonly referred to as biometric residence permits (BRPs) or issued in the form of a vignette containing a facial image, which are physical documents, but since 1 July 2021 they are issued in electronic form, known as eVisas.
 They can also now be issued as a vignette containing a facial image.

 Biometric Residence Permits

 An individual automatically makes an application for a BRP if they make an application for leave for longer than 6 months or apply for entry clearance for longer than 6 months.
-We will incrementally roll out BIDs in the form of eVisas which will eventually replace BRPs.
+We are incrementally rolling out BIDs in the form of eVisas which to replace BRPs.
 This means some individuals will get an eVisa instead of a BRP.
 An individual must, in most circumstances, enrol their biometrics for visa purposes, which are then used in the BRP.
 Further information about the requirement to enrol biometrics will be provided in the updated biometric enrolment guidance.
-An individual who applies for a replacement BRP must, in most circumstances, re-enrol their biometric information, unless the individual is informed that their previously enrolled biometrics can be re-used.
-The BRP will be the individual’s evidence of their lawful stay in the UK and proof of any right an individual has to work or study in the UK depending on the leave they have.

 A BRP can be used for identification purposes and will show the immigration status and entitlements of the individual whilst in the UK.
 They are highly secure standalone polycarbonate cards, containing biometric information and immigration status in a tamperproof chip embedded in the document.